nh2/chrubuntu-anyos/README.md

 You can now put the device into your Chromebook and boot it (e.g. pressing `Ctrl+U` to boot form SD-card or USB).

+(Note sometimes the Chromebook firmware does not find the SD-card or USB when booting when you press `Ctrl+U`, complaining with a beep.
+I've found that in those situations, re-plugging the device and pressing `Ctrl+U` again helps.)

 ### Optional/alternative steps: Putting NixOS on the device

 If you additionally want a NixOS installation on the OS partition of the device, run: